r. Provisions and contingencies

 (vi) Compliance with approved scheme(s) of arrangements

-The second motion joint application was filed before Hon'ble Tribunal on September 14, 2023.
-The Approval of Hon'ble Tribunal is awaited.
+The second motion joint application was filed before Hon'ble Tribunal on September 14, 2023 and the same is under process.

 (vii) Undisclosed income